szu-ai/uav-policy-transfer-drl/README.md

 ## 7. Simulation Rendering Screenshots and Videos

-<p align="justify">This section is intentionally placed after the code discussion so that the README first explains the repository and implementation, then shows simulation evidence.</p>
+<p align="justify">This section explains the repository and implementation, then shows simulation evidence.</p>

 ### 7.1 Media Folder Layout